 - lots more!

 So if you are ready to plan your Connecticut trip well informed, keep on reading!

 Make sure you add this to your East Coast bucket list.
-The entire state of Connecticut is known to be a special place for beach lovers.
+The state of Connecticut is known to be the nutmeg state and is a special place for beach lovers.